TE KAUPAPA

-‘Unaunahi 2021’ will centre on a deepening of mātauranga whakairo among carvers of Te Taitokerau.
-Toi Ngāpuhi will facilitate a series of wānanga over 12 months led by Taitokerau Pūkenga Whakairo.
-The wānanga aim to support the retention of mātauranga whakairo, to build the numbers and capacity of practitioners in Te Taitokerau who hold this mātauranga, and to support our hapū and communities to appreciate whakairo practice.
+‘Unaunahi 2021’ centred on a deepening of mātauranga whakairo among carvers of Te Taitokerau.
+Toi Ngāpuhi facilitated a series of wānanga over that year led by Taitokerau Pūkenga Whakairo.
+The wānanga supported the retention of mātauranga whakairo, to build the numbers and capacity of practitioners in Te Taitokerau who hold this mātauranga, and to support our hapū and communities to appreciate whakairo practice.

 PŪKENGA WHAKAIRO: Allen Wihongi, Bernard Makoare, Te Warihi Hetaraka.
 Ngāwha, 2021 | PHOTOGRAPHER: Jos Wheeler